Wales 60+ Bursary

 How do the payments work?

 You’ll be paid in instalments over two or three years, depending on how long your masters takes to complete.
-Payments are made directly to you, so that means they’ll only start once you’re actively studying.
+Payments are made directly to you, so they’ll only start once you’re actively studying.

 The example below shows the instalments for a three-year masters starting in October.
 Alternative payment structures will apply to qualifications with different start dates and durations.